chrreiter/BGL-TS-SBG-LakeTemp/README.md

   - **timeout_hours**: Maximum age of the latest reading before the sensor becomes `unknown`.
 Default: `24`.
 Allowed range: 1–336 (14 days).
     - Behavior: If the scraped reading timestamp is older than `timeout_hours`, the sensor state is set to `unknown` to avoid showing stale data.
 Specify it only when overriding the default; in the example it’s shown once for demonstration.
   - **user_agent**: User-Agent header used for HTTP requests.
 Default: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0 Safari/537.36`.
+    - Per-lake coordinators (e.g., GKD Bayern): the `user_agent` is applied to that lake’s own HTTP session.
+    - Shared dataset coordinators (Hydro OOE, Salzburg OGD): a single shared HTTP session is created for the dataset using the first registered lake’s `user_agent` (or the default if omitted).
+Subsequent lakes’ `user_agent` values are ignored for that dataset.
+If you need all lakes in a dataset to use a specific UA, configure the same `user_agent` on all of them (or ensure the first registered lake sets it).
   - **source**: Data source configuration block.
 Default: `{ type: gkd_bayern, options: {} }`.

 - **source.type** values